The Do's and Don'ts for Employees Working Remotely

-Do prep for your work station
+1. Do prep for your workstation

-Create a morning routine
+2. Create a morning routine

 When you start your day early to follow your routine, it eventually becomes a habit that helps you keep going.
 If you are new to this culture of work, a routine is a must to follow.
-A mindful start in the morning can keep you sane and save you a lot of time and help not to rush later.
+A mindful start in the morning can keep you sane and save you much time and help you not to rush later.

-Communicate with your team regularly
+3. Communicate with your team regularly

-Just because you are working remotely, does not mean that you will work on your own.
+Just because you are working remotely does not mean that you will work on your own.
 Communicate with your team regularly and stay updated.
 Tools such as Slack, Microsoft Teams, Zoom, and Workplace by Facebook will help you keep in touch with peers and staff.

-Do take breaks
+4. Do take breaks

 Take breaks in between to rejuvenate yourself.
 Taking a break or relaxing helps your brain to retain information better and be more productive.
 It is the fuel that needs to be refilled from time to time to keep you get going.

 Take conscious breaks like 10-15 minutes every hour.
 You can listen to your favorite music, take your dog out for a walk, or have some family time during the breaks.
-But make a point not to take extended breaks or else it will keep you rushing later.
+But make a point not to take extended breaks, or else it will keep you rushing later.

-Take care of your body and mind
+5. Take care of your body and mind

-Keep your body and mind with the right nourishment it demands.
+Keep your body and mind with the proper nourishment it demands.
 Get enough sleep and eat healthy food.
 Make a point to wake up early and resist the temptation to oversleep in the morning.

 Most importantly, do exercise, even if it is for 15 minutes.
 Go for a walk or do some stretching to keep yourself active throughout the day.
 Meditation is also something that you try for better focus and concentration at your work.
 It is essential to do these practices regularly for better results.

-Stay organized and plan your tasks
+6. Stay organized and plan your tasks

-Don't handle household chores in work hours
+1. Don't handle household chores during work hours

 It can bring more stress to your work-life.
-Procrastination can pile up things and may eventually become very difficult for you to get it done.
-One of the major reasons behind procrastination is because the task at hand seems too daunting.
-In such cases, it's better to start and find ways to do it.
+Procrastination can pile up things and may eventually become very difficult for you to get done.
+One of the significant reasons behind procrastination is because the task at hand seems too daunting.
+In such cases, it's better to start and find ways to reduce remote work stress.

-Don't let your day slip away
+3. Don't let your day slip away

-Don't binge on your compulsions
+4. Don't binge on your compulsions

 Try to control your compulsions.
 For example, don't snack all day when you are working remotely.
 This is not only unhealthy but can keep you unproductive throughout the day.
 Also, if you like to play games or follow any other hobbies or interests, don't let that distract you and come between you and your work.

-Don’t work from anywhere
+5. Don’t work from anywhere

-Don't allow your email and social media to be your distractions
+6. Don't allow your email and social media to be your distractions